 He has also demonstrated flair as a writer on music, penning many CD liner notes as well as contributing to periodicals such as The Piano Stylist and The Record Review.
 On several occasions his letters have been published in Jazz Times and Down Beat

 In his four-star Down Beat review, Paul de Barros said, “Pete Malinverni doesn’t seem capable of playing a dishonest line”, and it is this unaffected, pure approach to music of real depth which draws audiences and students alike to Malinverni’s appearances.
-Through the release of Pete’s six recording as a leader, “Don’t Be Shy”, “The Spirit”, “This Time”, “A Very Good Year”, “Of One Mind”, “Autumn In New York” and “The Tempest”, and, March 21, 2006, “Theme and Variations”, the six most recent on Reservoir Music, one views the development of what Stuart Troup, in a feature article in New York Newsday, has called “a supple player, full of nuance”.
+Through the release of Pete’s thirteen recording as a leader, one has viewed the development of what Stuart Troup, in a feature article in New York Newsday, has called “a supple player, full of nuance”.